GoogleCloudPlatform/cloud-bigtable-examples/scala/spark-wordcount/README.md

     // Read rows
     $ cbt -project=projID -instance=instID read wordcount

-The Spark application will create the table specified on the command line (e.g. `wordcount`) unless exists already.
+The Spark application will create the table specified on the command line (based on `$BIGTABLE_TABLE`) unless exists already.

-## Setting environment variables

-To simplify copying the commands below, set the following environment variables:

-    SPARK_CLUSTER=your-spark-cluster
-    GOOGLE_CLOUD_PROJECT=your-project-id
-    BIGTABLE_INSTANCE=your-bigtable-instance
-    BIGTABLE_TABLE=wordcount-scratch
-    WORDCOUNT_FILE=src/test/resources/countme.txt

-## Test your job locally (optional but recommended)
+## Run locally using Cloud Bigtable

-This step requires a local Spark installation.
+This step requires a local Spark installation and a real Cloud Bigtable instance.

-While you will need a real Bigtable cluster, you can test the Spark job locally, if you have Spark insatlled.
+While you need a real Bigtable cluster, you can test the Spark job locally, if you have Spark installed.
 For testing, consider a Bigtable development cluster.

+    // Don't forget to unset BIGTABLE_EMULATOR_HOST
+    // This is only required for Cloud Bigtable Emulator
+    $ unset BIGTABLE_EMULATOR_HOST

+    // SPARK_HOME is the directory where you installed Spark
-    spark-submit \
+    $ $SPARK_HOME/bin/spark-submit \
         --class com.example.bigtable.spark.wordcount.WordCount \
         target/cloud-bigtable-dataproc-spark-wordcount-0.1-jar-with-dependencies.jar \
-        $GOOGLE_CLOUD_PROJECT $BIGTABLE_INSTANCE $BIGTABLE_TABLE \
+        $GOOGLE_CLOUD_PROJECT $BIGTABLE_INSTANCE $BIGTABLE_TABLE $WORDCOUNT_FILE
-        $WORDCOUNT_FILE

-The job will create the table specified (here, `wordcount-scratch`) if it doesn't already exist.
+The Spark application will create the table specified on the command line (based on `$BIGTABLE_TABLE`) unless exists already.

 ## Submit your job to Dataproc